zitadel/zitadel_flutter/README.md

 if cd flutter; then git pull && cd .. ; else git clone https://github.com/flutter/flutter.git; fi && ls && flutter/bin/flutter doctor && flutter/bin/flutter clean && flutter/bin/flutter config --enable-web
 ```

-then ensure `webCallbackUrlScheme` in `main.dart` is set to your deployed site on vercel and add your redirect uri in ZITADEL console.
+then ensure `webCallbackUrlScheme` in `main.dart` is set to your deployed site and add your redirect uri in ZITADEL console.
 It should look like this `https://your-site.com/auth.html`.

 ## Getting Started